 The picture above is from just after we finished recording our Verkeerdevlei album at Teatime Studios out in Brackenfell.
-Picture from the left are: Gilad Hockman (bass, ideas, The Plan), Jon Savage (keyboards, big tunes), Toast Coetzer (vocals, lyrics), Stephen Timm (drums, electronics, keyboards) and Righard Kapp (guitar magic).
-Righard lives in Bloemfontein and Gil lives in Joburg.
+Pictured from the left are: Gilad Hockman (bass, ideas, The Plan), Jon Savage (keyboards, big tunes), Toast Coetzer (vocals, lyrics), Stephen Timm (drums, electronics, keyboards) and Righard Kapp (guitar magic).

 The latest member is the guitarist, Michael Currin, who joined in 2017.

 Read more about us on The Buckfever Underground page on Wikipedia.